TANGLEWOOD MOBILE VILLAGE HISTORY

 Improvements / maintenance to the park’s common elements continued

 as required.
-Today, it is reflected as you drive through the park
+Today, it is reflected as you drive through the

-are usually grabbed up quickly by sun-seeking snowbirds!
+sale are usually grabbed up quickly by sun-seeking snowbirds!

 In 2008 the Board contracted with Qualified Property Management to